Particl-Community/academy/README.md

 ### Note

 The Particl Academy documentation is based on Read the Docs.
-Content is written in RestfulText.
+Content is written in reStructuredText.